runners¶

 Specifically, each resulting string is the result of decoding

-bytes read from the subprocess’ out/err stream.
+read_chunk_sizebytes read from the subprocess’ out/err stream.

 New in version 1.0.

-- write_our_output(stream: IO, string: str) None ¶
+- write_our_output(stream: IO, string: str) None¶

 Write

-.Also calls
+stringtostream.Also calls

-to ensure that real terminal streams don’t buffer.- Parameters:
+.flush()onstreamto ensure that real terminal streams don’t buffer.- Parameters:

 stream – A file-like stream object, mapping to the

-.string – A Unicode string object.
+out_streamorerr_streamparameters ofrun.string – A Unicode string object.

 - Returns: